sandeepsnairms/banking-multi-agent-workshop/02_completed/README.md

 Welcome to our multi-agent samples repository showcasing a retail banking scenario using

-- Semantic Kernel Agents in C#
+- Agent Framework Agents in C#
 - LangGraph in Python

 This folder contains the completed files for the exercises.
 Follow the step-by-step instructions to deploy the resources and run the sample application.